- COMMODITY OIL

 ATLANTIC FARMED SALMON:

-Both fresh fillets and frozen portions are heating up.
-We are now seeing the growth of fish in Chile becoming too large for small-size portions.
+We are now seeing the growth of fish in Chile becoming too large for small-sized portions.
 This could have a direct impact on 4 oz. portions over the next 6-8 weeks.
+Reports are now starting to come out that we could see record high prices in 2019.
+In the short term, fresh sides out of Chile are flat to slightly down.

-Pricing has turned steady, but we will see some downward pricing on Harbor Banks Dry Scallops thru mid-August.
-Expectations are for a good yield of U-10’s and 10-20’s – especially on 10-20’s.
+Pricing has turned steady, but we will see some downward pricing on Harbor Banks Dry Scallops through mid-August.
+Expectations are for a good yield of U-10’s and 10-20’s—especially on 10-20’s.
 20-30’s catch has been low, and pricing is stable on that size.

 Pricing has turned steady overseas.